EstefaniaGN/Coffee_Import_USA/README.md

 - Perform an analysis of the products that are imported in the highest quantities
 - Based on the collected data, draw some conclusions and perform an analysis.

+> I collected the data from the usda.gov website, where you can sort and query the information.
+I downloaded data for each year and accumulated information from 2019 to 2024.
+All the datasets were downloaded in Excel format.

->>> The language program I worked on was SQL in BigQuery.
+> The language program I worked on was SQL in BigQuery.
 The code presented is not related to Python.

 # Cleaning Data